 Organ donation and transplantation saves and heals thousands of lives every year and is a generous act supported by all major religions in the United States, including Islam.

-There are over 100,000 people waiting for a lifesaving organ transplant, with almost 1,500 here in our community, many of whom self-identified as Muslims.
+There are over 100,000 people waiting for a lifesaving organ transplant, with nearly 1,500 here in our community, many of whom self-identified as Muslims.
 Making the decision to discuss organ donation with your loved ones and signing up as an organ donor brings hope to those waiting and saves lives.
 Learn more about Faith and Donation and how you can share your lifesaving decision with your Faith community in celebration of National Donor Sabbath.

 Organ donation is the greatest act of charity you can perform.
 Get the facts about donation and sign up as an organ donor today.